I will share with you exactly how to make natural black dye with acorns. YES! Acorns! The humble little acorns that fall on the ground every Autumn.

 PRO TIP: after extracting the dye allow the dye and the acorns to cool.
 Leave overnight to extract as much color as possible.
 Strain the next day.

-So let’s turn this beautiful gold silk into a dark charcoal grey or black.
+So let’s turn this beautiful gold dyed fabric into a darker color such as dark charcoal grey or black.
 First you need the iron water.

 Download your Free Iron Water Recipe PDF